pakeke-constructor/UNIVERSITY/EMTH210/eig_ellipse.md

 ##### Getting P:
 ` P^-1 ` is the inverse of matrix P,
-and P is made using the eigenvectors of matrix A as coloumns.
+and P is made using the *normalized* eigenvectors of matrix A as coloumns.

 ##### Getting D:
 >>> Cheaty way to get D: